loader.efi: use libi386/comconsole with x86

 Testing done: John Levon did post report about Dell, but also I need to add that FreeBSD x86 uefi platform is using libi386 version (SIO version is being ported there to support arm systems).

-Updated by John Levon about 2 months ago
+Updated by John Levon almost 2 years ago

 Specifically I see this on a Dell R730.
 With any serial config I could find, input never works at all in loader. iPXE has the same apparent issue on this system.